Azeved00/NNMaker/README.md

-# NeuralNetwork
-An artificial neural network maker, with configuratable parameters and capable of reading data sets from csv files
+# NNMaker is a project devised to create simple feed foward deep neural networks that are completely customizable
+---

+NNMaker is program capable of reading a data set and then creating(and training) a parameterized deep neural networks.
+Fully done in C++ it trains the network using back propagation and supports discrete collumns using binarization.